Institute of History of Ukraine: 1944 criticism

 On 29 August 1947, the Central Committee of the Communist Party of Ukraine (Bolsheviks) adopted a statement "About political mistakes and unsatisfactory work of the UkrSSR AS Institute of History".
 In the statement, the institute was accused in "serious mistakes and rough distortion", "remnants of bourgeoisie nationalistic views" in works of selected staff workers, and next to that was placed a "combat mission", to prepare Marxist–Leninist "Short course of history of Ukraine".

 Ukrainian Historical Journal

 The Ukrainian Historical Journal (Український історичний журнал) is published semi-monthly by the institute.
 The journal was founded in 1957, and is indexed in the America: History and Life, Historical Abstracts, Modern Language Association Database bibliographic databases.
 It is currently edited by Valeriy Smoliy (1995–present), who succeeded Yuriy Kondufor (1979–1988).

 Building

-Beside the Institute of History of Ukraine, the building also houses two other research institutes of the National Academy of Sciences of Ukraine, the Shevchenko Institute of Literature and the Potebnia Institute of Linguistics.
+Beside the Institute of History of Ukraine, the building also houses other research institutes of the National Academy of Sciences of Ukraine, the Krymsky Institute of Oriental Studies, the Rylsky Institute of Art Studies, Folklore and Ethnology, the Shevchenko Institute of Literature, the Institute of the Ukrainian Language and the Potebnia Institute of Linguistics.

 During the events of Euromaidan in winter of 2014, near the building were erected the Hrushevsky Street barricades.